trixi-framework/TrixiParticles.jl/rigid_contact_main_port_plan.md

 ---

-## PR 1: Shared Rigid Contact Runtime Model
+## PR 1: Shared Active Rigid Contact Helpers And Diagnostics

 ### Proposed title

-`Extend RigidContactModel and share core contact-law helpers`
+`Share active rigid contact helpers and diagnostics`

 ### Objective

-Introduce the richer runtime contact model from the branch, but do it in a way that supports both rigid-wall and rigid-rigid contact instead of only the wall path.
+Port only the active shared rigid-contact functionality needed immediately on `main`:

+- shared normal-force helpers used by both rigid-wall and rigid-rigid contact,
+- and shared rigid-contact diagnostics and their I/O exposure.

+This PR should not introduce dormant advanced runtime parameters yet.
-This PR establishes the shared foundation that later PRs will build on.
+It establishes the minimal shared foundation that later PRs will build on.

 ### Why this PR exists separately

-Right now, `main` and `collision` differ in two different ways at once:

-- the shape of the contact model,
-- and the wall-contact implementation using that model.
+Right now, `collision` bundles active shared changes and future-facing runtime API in the same area of the codebase.

-Those should not be reviewed together.
+Under the "no dormant API" rule, those should not be reviewed together.

 This PR should answer one question only:

-"Can `main` safely adopt the richer runtime contact model and shared helper functions without breaking rigid-rigid contact?"
+"Can `main` safely factor the currently active shared rigid-contact helpers and diagnostics without breaking rigid-rigid contact?"

 ### Primary files in scope